laura-cramm/CIND-820-Big-Data-Analytics-Project/README.md

         * Direct links to the .html files

 <b>2.
 Initial Code folder:</b>
-   * The 'Initial Data Preparation' python notebook, which contains the code to clean the BRFSS dataset for analysis Research Question One folder:
+   * The 'Initial Data Preparation' python notebook, which contains the code to clean the BRFSS dataset for analysis <br> Research Question One folder:
         * The "Train_Test_Split" notebook, which contains the code to split the BRFSS dataset into training/validation and test sets
         * The "Removing_low_variance_&_high_missing_data_attributes" notebook, which contains the code to remove low variance attributes and attributes with over 10% missing data